ammar-s847/ammar-s847/README.md

 -->

 #### Currently Learning
-* Basic Machine Learning with TensorFlow.
+* Implementing Machine Learning models with TensorFlow, Keras, and Scikit-learn
-* Data Science with Pandas, Matplotlib, and Numpy.
+* Building microservices with Node.js and Golang
-* Full Stack Development with MERN stack.
+* Deploying applications using Docker, Kubernetes, and AWS

-#### Get in touch
+#### Contact
 * <a href="https://www.linkedin.com/in/ammar847/" target="_blank">linkedin/in/ammar847</a>